mydepsoftware/mydepsoftware.github.io/getting_started.md

 <p class="retrait"> A similar principle is applied for the different media in the medium section of MyDEP.
 For each medium "Name" and "Remarks" fields are available through the "View" button.</p>

 <p class="retrait"> To suggest a new element to the MyDEP admin for the database, click the menu Database -> Export -> SQLlite database -> Partial user database.
 Add the element from the "User database" column to the "Database to export" column.
 Then click on the <b> Save and submit</b> button.
-A popop will appear on the screen proposing to save the file as "mydep_partialuserdatabase.db".
+A popop menu will appear on the screen proposing to save the file as "mydep_partialuserdatabase.db".
 Click on the <b> Save </b> button.
 Your mail client will open and a draft email will be generated to the contact address.
 Please add the reference of the suggested model.
 Do not forget to attach the "mydep_partialuserdatabase.db" file.
 The MyDEP admin will review your suggestion and add it to the initial database distributed to all users afterwards.</p>

  </details>